babylonchain/finality-provider/README.md

     - Sends the finality signature to the consumer chain (Babylon) for each registered validator and for each block.

 2. **Randomness Commitment:**
-    - Ensures the inclusion of public randomness in each block it processes.
+    - Ensures the generation of EOTS randomness commitment on the Babylon ledger for each block the BTC validator intends to vote for.